 Flagship restaurant promises to be “Better Than You Remember!”

-Until recently there were very few Dairy Queen restaurants in the Dallas/Fort Worth Metroplex as most of the 602 DQ’s in Texas are in rural areas.
-But now Hurst will join a growing number of urban municipalities with a new Dairy Queen restaurant that promises to offer customers a matchless DQ experience that is “better than you remember!”
+In the Dallas/Fort Worth Metroplex there have been very few Dairy Queen restaurants.
+Most of the 600+ DQs in Texas are in rural areas.
+But now Roanoke — The Unique Dining Capital of Texas — will have a new Dairy Queen restaurant that promises to offer customers a matchless DQ experience that is “better than you remember!”

-Welcome to the newest Dairy Queen Restaurant in the nation — right in the heart of Hurst.
-It’s conveniently located on the NE frontage road of Airport Freeway at Precinct Line–joining neighbors Golden Chick, In-N-Out, and QuikTrip along the new North Tarrant Express corridor.
+Welcome to the newest Dairy Queen Restaurant in the nation — right in the heart of Roanoke.
+It’s conveniently located just north of Highway 114 on the eastern side of Highway 377.

-The doors open at 10 a.m. on Thursday, June 18 with a door crasher special that may inspire line-ups: The first one hundred customers who buy a DQ Cake will receive a “Hurst DQ Premier Customer” membership card that entitles them to fifty-two free Steak Finger Country Baskets (one per week for an entire year).
+The doors open at 10 a.m. on Monday, August 25 with a door crasher special that will inspire line-ups before the doors are even opened.
+The first one hundred customers who buy a DQ Cake will receive a “Roanoke DQ Premier Customer” membership card that entitles them to fifty-two free Steak Finger Country Baskets (one per week for an entire year).

 The 3,470 s.f. restaurant was built by local contractors, is being staffed by local employees (over 70 have been hired), and is owned and operated by long-time Tarrant County resident and multi-unit DQ owner/operator Michael Clarke.
 You may have seen Clarke driving around in his DQ-red 1956 Ford F100.
 You can’t miss it, as it is as sure to put as big a smile on your face as a Dilly Bar.

-Clarke didn’t hold back when asked why he chose his latest location, “Hurst really is at the “50-yard line” of the newly completed 13.5-mile North Tarrant Express corridor.
-Hurst still has a small town and family-friendly atmosphere.
-Folks in Hurst love Texas and food so I can’t imagine a better place for a Dairy Queen restaurant.”
+Clarke didn’t hold back when asked why he chose his latest location, “Roanoke has a small town and family-friendly atmosphere while maintaining a unique and distinctive identity within the larger surrounding towns.
+Folks in Roanoke love Texas and food so I can’t imagine a better place for a Dairy Queen restaurant.”

-“We are thrilled to welcome Hurst to enjoy our great food, friendly service, and amazing restaurant.
+“We are thrilled to welcome Roanoke to enjoy our great food, friendly service, and amazing restaurant.
 We’re all about giving our customers an exceptional experience,” said General Manager, Chris Brock.

 And remember those Orange Julius drinks you had at the mall all those years ago?
 They’re back, and only at DQ.